taiwangoldcard/website/content/application-faq/application.md

 Next, you must upload a copy of your passport's bio page.
 You don't need to upload the whole thing, or any of the stamp pages - just the page that shows your profile information.

-Finally, based on what regulation you are applying under you will need to upload required documents.
+Finally, based on the regulation you are applying under you will need to upload required documents.
  If you need hints on what to upload, use the [Gold Card Qualification Check](https://visafinder.tw/gold-card-qualification/).

 Do not stress about your application being rejected because you didn't attach enough documents.